 It is also important how vital it is to quarantine any new or ill rabbits from the rest of your herd.
 You do not want to infect any of the other rabbits in your rabbitry.

-Most rabbit vets will tell you to use or prescribe ivermectin, which is an oral or inject-able antibiotic.
+Most rabbit vets will tell you to use or prescribe ivermectin, which is an oral or injectable wormer and will also work on parasites.
 The problem with this is it will often cause other problems in your rabbit, just like antibiotics do in humans by killing all the good bacteria.
 I do not recommend such treatment.
 A lot of angora rabbit breeders use this for mange, and other medical uses.This is just my opinion!